 In \textbf{Creative Writing}, the introduction of our Long-Form Open-Ended Supervision strategy, employing the \textit{LLM-as-a-Judge} framework for pairwise evaluation, results in significant performance boosts (Curriculum-Guided at 84.2\% and Joint MT at 83.00\%), underscoring the advantage of our generative reward approach in subjective, open-ended tasks.

-These results support our central hypothesis: The \textsc{Omni-Thinker} Training Framework, with the help of Curriculum MT, enables a single unified policy to scale across structured and open-ended tasks alike, without relying on interleaving \textit{RLVR} on reasoning tasks and fine-tuning non-reasoning tasks.
+These results support our central hypothesis: The \textsc{Omni-Thinker} Framework, BWT-guided Curriculum Learning with hybrid rewards, enables a single unified policy to scale across structured and open-ended tasks alike, without relying on interleaving \textit{RLVR} on reasoning tasks and fine-tuning non-reasoning tasks.